m3db/m3/site/content/includes/quickstart-prometheus-steps.md

 {{< codeinclude file="docs/includes/quickstart/node-2/metrics-2.prom" language="text" >}}

-Run node_exporter from it's install location, passing the directory that contains the textfile, and the public facing address, which for this example serves as the identifier of the POS.
+Run node_exporter from its install location, passing the directory that contains the textfile, and the public facing address, which for this example serves as the identifier of the POS.

 {{< codeinclude file="docs/includes/quickstart/node-2/node_exporter-2.sh" language="shell" >}}